chippiekizzle/Klamath_Reservoirs/README.md

 * Use the *Regression_Microcystin* R code to analyze toxins data from Copco & Iron Gate Reservoirs (2015-2020).

-## In Situ Data
+## In Situ Water Quality Data
-* Chlorophyll-a and Microcystin in situ data are available on the [PacifiCorp website](https://www.pacificorp.com/energy/hydro/klamath-river/water-quality.html).
+* Chlorophyll-a and microcystin in situ water quality data are available on the [PacifiCorp website](https://www.pacificorp.com/energy/hydro/klamath-river/water-quality.html).